Eltaf-azizi/tower-block/README.md

 Getting Started
 <br>
-You're ready to start playing once you've opened the Tower Block game in your web browser by following the installation instructions.
+You're ready to play by following the installation instructions once you've opened the Tower Block game in your web browser.
 The game begins immediately upon loading.

 <h3>Objective</h3>